symbolfigures/aws/imap-resilience/readme.md

 ### SES & S3

 - Simple Email Service (SES) receives the mail and puts it in an S3 bucket.
-- A script on the EC2 instance periodically fetches mail from the bucket and puts it in the Dovecot mail server's mailbox directory.
+- A script on the EC2 instance periodically fetches mail from the bucket and puts it in the mail server's mailbox directory.
 - The mail server is only used for receiving mail.
 Email clients connect directly to SES to send mail.

 ### EC2

 - The instance runs Amazon Linux 2023, configured with Dovecot and SSL certificates.
 - The instance is saved as an Amazon Machine Image (AMI).
-- The security group allows inbound port 993 from anywhere (IPv4).
+- The security group allows inbound port 993 from anywhere.
 - The EC2 instance profile allows it to read from the S3 bucket.
 - An elastic IP is attached.